Like all other forms of life on earth, humans are the sum of countless random inherited mutations.

-If successful, document the insights gained, and the suggested behavior and share beyond the original community to others facing similar challenges.
+If successful, document the insights gained and suggested behavior, and share beyond the original community to others facing similar challenges.

 4 Real-Life Examples of Positive Deviance

-There are many examples where positively deviant behavior has been recognized and rolled out to offer novel solutions to previously unsolved problems.
+There are many examples when positively deviant behavior has been recognized and rolled out to offer novel solutions to previously unsolved problems.

-The following are a small sample of cases that exemplify positive deviance.
-Each covers a very different context and highlights its power to address a wide range of issues:
+The following is a small sample of cases that exemplify positive deviance.
+Each covers a very different context and highlights its power to address a wide range of issues.

 The days of flicking through hefty, leather-bound volumes of the Encyclopedia Britannica to find the answer to a question have long since passed.

-Today, we type a phrase into our computers, tablets, or phones that frames the subject we are interested in, and Wikipedia undoubtedly provides us with the answer.
+Today, we type a phrase into our computers, tablets, or phones, and Wikipedia undoubtedly provides us with the answer.

-Incredibly this free online encyclopedia (over 54 million articles in hundreds of languages) is written, not by a centralized group of writers and editors, but by individuals like you and me.
-Ordinary people, who have exceptional knowledge, or a close connection with a specific topic; they write an article, and others review and update it.
+Incredibly, this free online encyclopedia (over 54 million articles in hundreds of languages) is written not by a centralized group of writers and editors, but by individuals like you and me.
+Ordinary people who have exceptional knowledge or a close connection with a specific topic write an article, and others review and update it.

-The old centralized way of writing, storing, and retrieving knowledge is dead, replaced by a decentralized, digital, searchable, evolving body of information, growing daily, and never static (Singhal et al., 2013).
+The old centralized way of writing, storing, and retrieving knowledge is dead, replaced by a decentralized, digital, searchable, evolving body of information that is growing daily and never static (Singhal et al., 2013).

 Alan Turing, the brilliant misfit